 Do you train dogs for other purposes, like hearing assistance or therapy dogs?

-Some of our dogs who do not qualify to become guide dogs or autism support dogs become Very Special Placements (VSPs) and may be place with other individuals in need of a well trained dog.
+Some of our dogs who do not qualify to become guide dogs or autism support dogs become Very Special Placements (VSPs) and may be placed with other individuals in need of a well trained dog.

 Is BC & Alberta Guide Dogs an accredited training school?